National Archives #80-G-453313

 designed with 14" guns and armor to withstand 14" shells, once the

-escalator clause for gun size was removed, the ships were actually
+escalator clause for gun size was invoked, the ships were actually

 built with 16" guns.
 The next class, the South